CSttwu/CSttwu.github.io/_pages/about.md

 🔥 News
 ======
 - 2025.08: I have been invited to serve as a reviewer for TCSVT.
-- 2025.06: I graduated from Beijing Jiaotong University with a master's degree.
+- 2025.06: I graduated from Beijing Jiaotong University with a Master's degree.
 - 2025.05: I have been admitted to Tianjin University as a PhD student.
 - 2024.12: One paper has been accepted by AAAI 2025 (CCF A).
 - 2023.12: One paper has been accepted by AAAI 2024 (CCF A).